Coping With Holiday Depression: Keeping the JOY in Christmas

 Seasonal Affective Disorder (or S.A.D.)

 Some people may suffer from Seasonal Affective Disorder (or S.A.D.)
-According to the Mayo Clinic, S.A.D. is felt primarily in the fall & winter months when there’s less sunlight and may lead to feelings of depression.
+According to the Mayo Clinic, S.A.D. is felt primarily in the fall & winter months when there’s less sunlight and may increase feelings of depression.

 How To Cope With Holiday Stress & Depression